Glenn Randall's Digital Landscape Photography Workshops

 Sponsored by Santa Fe Workshops

-From October 26-30, 2020, I will teach a five-day workshop called The Art and Science of Landscape Photography for Santa Fe Workshops in Santa Fe, New Mexico.
+Each year I teach a five-day workshop called The Art and Science of Landscape Photography for Santa Fe Workshops in Santa Fe, New Mexico.

 This is the most comprehensive, in-depth landscape photography workshop I teach all year.
 Students will shoot at five great locations with my help, then have access to a fully-equipped digital darkroom where they will learn to perfect their images in Lightroom and Photoshop.
 Topics will include: